Skip to main content

 How It Works

 With the MCP Builder, you can create custom Python functions with defined input schemas that perform specific tasks—from API calls to data processing to complex computations.
 Add multiple tools to a single MCP server, each with its own name, description, and input schema.
-Once configured, copy the MCP URL and paste it into any agent step in the Agent Builder to give your agent access to all tools in that server.
+Once configured, copy the MCP URL and paste it into any agent step in the Agent Studio to give your agent access to all tools in that server.

 Create Tools